vishalcloudyuga/dcos-docs/README.md

 1. Create your content.

   - In most cases you should be able to create your content within the existing directory structure.
-  - If you're not sure how to add formatting, take a look at a live doc with the type of content you want to add, and copy the formatting in that doc's markdown file.
+  - If you're not sure how to add formatting, take a look at [dcos.io/docs](dcos.io/docs/) for examples.
   - Be sure you follow the style and formatting guidelines in the [next section](#styling).
   - Don't forget to update your post's metadata if necessary, including the required metadata `post_title` and optional `nav_title` and `menu_order`.
 Where applicable, add the optional `feature_maturity` label.
 Description of various feature maturity phases can be found [here](https://dcos.io/docs/1.8/overview/feature-maturity/).